 Sure, but that doesn’t mean they’re keto-compliant.
-Fruit is high in sugar and carbs, so is usually a no-go on the keto diet.
+Fruit is high in sugar and carbs, so they’re usually a no-go on the keto diet.
 That includes tropical fruits, fruit juices, dried fruits, and fruit smoothies (for the most part).

-If you do have fruit, choose lower-sugar options like blueberries, blackberries, and raspberries, and eat them sparingly.
+If you do have fruit, choose lower-sugar options like strawberries, blueberries, blackberries, and raspberries, and eat them sparingly.

 The high starch content of some vegetables (like those in the list below) is problematic because — like with beans — high-starch means high-carb*.

 Sugar has 56 different names on nutritional labels.
 There are hidden sugars everywhere.

 While there might be better options for overall health like raw honey, sugar is sugar, and it will still kick you out of ketosis.
 Sugars to avoid*:

 Try these Perfect Keto dessert recipes without sugars:

 Other great options are coconut butter, cocoa-dusted almonds, and dark chocolate.
 Look for 75-90% dark chocolate for the lowest carb counts.

 You might wonder if you need more carbs to support your workouts.
 The truth is that the importance of carbs for exercise is often way overblown.